 Since our inception, we have focused our activities on our drug discovery and development programs.
 We record research and development expenses as they are incurred.
-Research and development expenses represented approximately 85% and 88% of our total operating expenses for the three months ended March 31, 2012 and 2011, respectively.
+Research and development expenses represented approximately 64% and 87% of our total operating expenses for the three months ended June 30, 2012 and 2011, respectively, and 75% and 87% for the six months ended June 30, 2012 and 2011, respectively.
+The decreased percentage of our total operating expenses for the three and six months ended June 30, 2012 represented by research and development expenses resulted primarily from a restructuring that we announced in April 2012 and completed in the second quarter of 2012.
+Restructuring expenses were approximately 12% and 6% of our total operating expenses for the three and six months ended June 30, 2012, respectively.

-We utilize our research and development personnel and infrastructure resources across several programs.
-We currently have clinical, preclinical and discovery-stage programs, and many of our costs are not specifically attributable to a single program.
-Instead, these costs are directed to broadly applicable research efforts.
+We utilize our research and development personnel and infrastructure resources across several programs, and many of our costs are not specifically attributable to a single program.
+Instead, these costs are directed broadly across our research and development programs.
 Accordingly, we cannot state precisely our total costs incurred on a program-by-program basis.

 We have not received FDA or foreign regulatory marketing approval for any of our product candidates.
-Our current and future expenditures on preclinical and clinical development programs are subject to numerous uncertainties in timing and cost to completion.
+Our current and future expenditures on development programs are subject to numerous uncertainties in timing and cost to completion.
 In addition, our strategy includes entering into alliances and collaborations with third parties to participate in the development and commercialization of some of our product candidates.
 Where a third party has responsibility for or authority over any or all of the non-clinical or clinical development of a particular product candidate, the estimated completion date may be largely under the control of that third party and not under our control.
 We cannot forecast with any degree of certainty whether any of our product candidates will be subject to future alliances or collaborations or how any such arrangement would affect our development plans or capital requirements.
 Because of this uncertainty, and because of the numerous uncertainties related to clinical trials and drug development generally, we are unable to determine the duration and completion costs of our research and development programs or whether or when we will generate revenue from the commercialization and sale of any of our product candidates.